- The takeaway from this episode is … you will see where you are in each twenty-year cycle of your life.

 All this history from the first 40-years will have a strong bearing halfway through the third cycle.
 That’s between age 50 to 52-years old when big changes are destined to occur in your life.
 People get divorced, their kids are grown and leave, you may lose your job and feel unemployable, you live in a big house that you never thought you’d feel negative about.
 You may develop diseases at this point, due to negative thinking from the first 50-years.
 This is a turning point, a second chance to turn yourself around, so you can course correct for the second half of the third cycle (from 50 to 60-years old).

 Are you going to allow the second half of this third cycle to turn out like the first half of your life?

-My work is about helping the ones who can be reached before they make any more life decisions that hinder them.
+My work is about helping the ones who can be reached before they make another life decision that hinders them.
 The programming from the first 20-years was so intense that many people unwittingly continue making decisions from fear-based reactions.
 This keeps you small.
 That’s not who you really are at all.
 To realize your purpose here you must go back to the first 20-year cycle to expose the conflict.
-Only then will you be capable of making the necessary course-corrections that put you back on your path, so you can get around to why you came here in the first place.
+Only then will you be capable of making the necessary course correction putting you back on your path, so you can get around to why you came here in the first place.
 However, that can only happen when you trust yourself. ~ Linda Deir